IR35 update: Off-payroll working rules changes – why you need to act now

 - A client who receives services from a worker through their intermediary

 - An agency providing workers’ services through their intermediary

 - Particularly recruitment agencies

-What will the impact be to your company?
+What will the impact be to your company with this IR35 Update?

 These new rules force private sector companies to be responsible in deciding whether a freelancer or contractor who provides the services through an intermediary, has the correct employment status.
 IR35 is a complex legislation, with many factors to consider when deciding this status.
 Ultimately, you need to be able to make this decision accurately, and if a contractor or freelancer does fall within these rules, be able to correctly pay their tax and National Insurance contributions for the work undertaken.

 Additional costs incurred could include adaptation to the changes, training staff, making IT changes and implementing processes that allow the operation of payroll or payments made to an external Payroll Service Company.
 Ongoing costs for these agencies could also include accounting for and reporting the PAYE liabilities through Real Time Information (RTI).

 Preparation for these changes is not an easy task and is time-consuming, it could typically take a medium to large organisation a month to review existing contracts.
 Additionally, businesses may not have adequate information regarding the working practices and may rely on their contractors to give an opinion on their IR35 status.
 You have until April 2020 to determine, having undertaken an assessment of your contractors IR35 status.